THE MORRIS COUNTY BOARD OF

-In light of the foregoing and the fact that adequate procedures exist for the peaceful and orderly resolution of grievances arising under this Agreement, the Association covenants and agrees that during the term of this Agreement neither it nor any person acting in its behalf will cause, authorize, or support, nor will any of its members take part in, any strike (including the concerted failure of four or more employees to report for duty) mass resignation, mass absenteeism, work stoppage, slowdown, walkout or other job action or the invocation of sanctions against the County.
-The Association agrees that such action would constitute a material breach of the Agreement.
+In light of the foregoing and the fact that adequate procedures exist for the peaceful and orderly resolution of grievances arising under this Agreement, the Association covenants and agrees that during the term of this Agreement neither it nor any person acting in its behalf will cause, authorize, or support, nor will any of its members take part in any strike (including the concerted failure of four or more employees to report for duty, mass resignation, mass absenteeism, work stoppage, slowdown, walk- out or other job action or the invocation of sanctions against the County.
+The Association agrees that such action would constitute a material breach of this Agreement.

 In accordance with N.J.S.A.
-11A:6-3, employees shall be granted vacation leave, pursuant to the following schedule, based upon length of service:
+11:24A-1.1, employees shall be granted vacation leave, pursuant to the following schedule, based upon length of service:

 Less than 1 year 1 day for each month worked

 From 18th anniversary to 21 days